tiiuae/sbomnix/README.md

 $ cd sbomnix/
 $ nix develop
 ```
-Run `make help` to see the list of other make targets.
+Run `make help` to see the list of supported make targets.
 Prior to sending any pull requests, make sure at least the `make pre-push` runs without failures.

 To deactivate the Nix devshell, run `exit` in your shell.